 Breaking down the swing

-Once you have mastered the hip hinge and safely do some deadlifts then it’s time to introduce the swing.
+Once you have mastered the hip hinge and can safely do some deadlifts then it’s time to introduce the swing.
 The swing, if you think about the start and finish positions it is a deadlift into a standing plank, it’s a standing plank because your Glutes and Abs are braced to decelerate the hip extension to prevent driving the lower back into hyperextension and run the risk of compressing the lumbar vertebrae.
-An important consideration here, is to make sure that you are sitting your weight back enough to pre-load the Hamstrings and eccentrically contract the Glutes before thrusting the hips forward onto extension.
+An important consideration here, is to make sure that you are sitting your weight back just enough to pre-load the Hamstrings and eccentrically contract the Glutes before thrusting the hips forward onto extension.
 A common mistake is to not hinge back enough at the bottom of the swing and then to overcompensate on the extension, which almost always leads to lower back pain.
+So think about slamming a door shut with your arse.

 The start position